 In terms of storage speeds, the X1 Carbon’s PCIe SSD performed almost twice as fast as the one inside the T480s.
 That’s not to say that the latter is slow by any means, as both notebooks can access data as quickly as the typical productivity task is going to ask for it.

-The performance deal-breaker difference between the two notebooks is regarding their very dissimilar Full HD displays.
-Both are 14-inch panels with anti-glare coatings, but the similarity ends there.
+The performance deal-breaker difference between the two notebooks involves their very dissimilar Full HD displays.
+Both are 14-inch panels with anti-glare coatings, but the similarities end there.
 The X1 Carbon’s display had better contrast, vastly wider color gamut, more accurate colors, and higher brightness.

 The ThinkPad X1 Carbon’s svelte frame wins out

 Although the X1 Carbon seems to be positioned as the more premium of the two devices, the T480s is just as premium a notebook.
-A relatively mundane configuration of a Core i7-855U, 8GB of RAM, a 256GB SSD, and a Full HD display comes in at a hefty $1,700 retail (on sale for $1,360).
+A relatively mundane configuration of a Core i7-8550U, 8GB of RAM, a 256GB SSD, and a Full HD display comes in at a hefty $1,700 retail (on sale for $1,360).
 At the high end, the T480s runs $2,665, which adds the benefit of a WQHD display and a discrete Nvidia GeForce MX150 GPU.
+You can’t find any configuration brand-new in 2021, however.

 The ThinkPad T480s provides better battery life than the X1 Carbon, but that’s about all it has going for it.
 Given that there’s not a lot of money separating the two, and the X1 Carbon’s high-end configuration is even slightly less than the T480s’s, we recommend going with the thinner and lighter of the two.